Benjam11n/tp/docs/UserGuide.md

     <br>

 <box type="warning" seamless>
 When you edit a person's birthday while viewing a birthday-sorted list (`list s/asc` or `list s/desc`), the order of people in the list will update automatically based on the new birthday information.
 This might cause the edited person to appear in a different position in the list.
-Use `list` to restore the original order.
+Use `list` to restore the original order (before sorting).
 </box>

 ---